imazen/resizer-web/src/content/docs/docs/v4/plugins/sqlreader.md

 * **modifiedQuery** - A query that returns the modified and created date of the image.
 Defaults to `Select ModifiedDate, CreatedDate From Images WHERE ImageID=@id`.
 Of all the dates returned by the query, the first non-empty date is used - this allows fallback if no modified date is available.
 * **existsQuery** - A query that returns whether an image exists or not.
 Defaults to `Select COUNT(ImageID) From Images WHERE ImageID=@id`
 * **extensionPartOfId** - (defaults false) If you are using a string ID type for the image, and the file extension is part of that ID, set this to true.

+## Version history

+### v4.3 (current)

+All .NET Framework projects now target .NET 4.7.2 (previously 4.5/4.5.2).
+No functional changes to this plugin.

+### v4.2.8 and prior

+This plugin has been stable since its initial release.
+No breaking changes.